TritonDataCenter/eng/docs/index.md

 WiFi or other network man-in-the-middle attacks (e.g. at airports and coffee shops - yes, this actually happens).
 The use of `git+ssh://` URLs is discouraged because it prevents users from being able to clone and build the package on a machine that does not have their GitHub private key on it.
-In particular, some Joyent CI bots (like the Gerrit `make check` bot) will complain if you use these URLs.

     "dependencies": {
       "joyent-module": "git+https://github.com/joyent/node-joyent-module.git#016977"